eclipse-zenoh/zenoh-c/docs/concepts.rst

         z_owned_sample_t s;
         z_take_from_loaned(&s, sample);
-        // Now we can save `s` for further processing, e.g. send it to another thread
+        // Now we can save `s` for further processing, e.g. send it to another thread }

-        // no need to drop `sample` here, the subscriber will drop it
-    }
     ...
     z_owned_closure_sample_t callback;